WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README.md

-# Step 5 - Keeping the score - Part 1 - trinket
+# Step 5 - Keeping the score - Part 1 - trinket or standalone Python

 When you play the game many times it would be nice to keep a score, to see who is ahead - you or the computer.
 The first problem in keeping score is to work out who won the game.